 If that's you, beware: the spiritual life poses a significant challenge to you.

 Why?
 Because there’s no grading system.
 There’s no report card that says “you got it right.”
 There’s no concrete objective measure of how we’re doing.
 It’s all intangible and abstract.
 We hate that!
 We like to work on a project and then be told “Good job.
 You got it right.
 Now you can move on to the next subject.”

 But unfortunately, the spiritual life doesn’t work that way, does it?
 So what are we to do then?
 Just keep on guessing?

-The other day I spoke about repentance and its importance.
-I wrote that “repentance is the key that unlocks the door to God’s gifts.”
+I've written plenty on the subject of repentance and its importance.
+I've often said that “repentance is the key that unlocks the door to God’s gifts.”
 But I’ll bet that many of you read that and thought to yourself: HOW DO I KNOW IF I'VE REPENTED OR NOT?

 If I pray and say sorry to God, does that mean I’ve repented?

 If I promise to never do it again, does that mean I’ve repented?